devMaxTrauma/rOS/README.md

 First Iteration of rOS

-First Release of rOS Ayaka
+Second Release of rOS Ayaka